 What the offset does is add a little

 assurance that the hands are ahead of the ball at impact, a common

 shortcoming of beginners.
 Since it delays the clubhead's striking the

 ball, it has the beneficial (for beginners) effects of:

-The term "progressive offset" refers to a set where the long irons are
+- The term "progressive offset" refers to a set where the

 offset more than the short irons.
 The theory is that most golfers who

 need offset in order to square the clubhead need it more for the

 longer, unlofted clubs.